Actuarial Model Ingestion & Testing Workflows

 Phase 1: Contract-Driven Data Ingestion

-The foundation of any compliant actuarial pipeline is rigorous boundary validation.
-Policy-level datasets, claim histories, and reinsurance treaty schedules typically arrive as heterogeneous extracts from legacy core systems.
-Without strict schema enforcement, silent data corruption propagates through downstream cash flow projections, ultimately compromising reserve adequacy and capital calculations.
-Implementing declarative validation frameworks ensures every ingested record conforms to predefined actuarial data contracts before entering the computational graph.
-By leveraging Schema Validation with Pydantic & Great Expectations, engineering teams can enforce type safety, actuarial range constraints, and cross-field business logic at the ingestion layer.
+The foundation of any defensible actuarial pipeline is rigorous boundary validation.
+Policy-level datasets, claim histories, and reinsurance treaty schedules arrive as heterogeneous extracts from legacy core systems, and without strict schema enforcement, silent data corruption propagates through downstream cash flow projections until it surfaces as an inexplicable reserve movement.
+A declarative data contract stops that at the door: every ingested record must conform to a typed, range-constrained schema before it enters the computational graph.
+The canonical implementation of this gate is documented in Schema Validation with Pydantic & Great Expectations, which combines structural enforcement with statistical distribution checks.

 from pydantic import BaseModel, Field, field_validator